RedHatInsights/sources-ui/README.md

 - ```npm run start:link```

 This command ensures that the application and the package is using the same node_modules folder and it prevents any conflicts between various React instancies.

+## Debug functions

+Sources UI provides easy way how to test different states of the application when running in dev environment.

+Run from the console one of following commands:

+- ```sourcesDebug.showEmptyState```

+Sets number of currently loaded sources to 0.
+Shows empty state.

+- ```sourcesDebug.setCount```

+Changes number of sources to a value you need.

+- ```sourcesDebug.removePermissions```

+Removes write permissions.

+- ```sourcesDebug.setPermissions```

+Grants write permissions.

 ## Testing